 These greenish-blue squash are a new variety of their much larger, bumpy ancestors.
 They have a sweet orange flesh, great in sweet or savory recipes.

 Compact and green, with lighter green variegated stripes, these have a pronounced bump, or ‘turban’ on their bottoms.
 When freshly cut, they smell and appear almost like cucumber, but cooking turns the mild-flavored flesh drier and denser.
 Well suited to purees, soups and curries.

-Kabocha: This Asian variety, sometimes called Japanese pumpkin, is round and green (similar to buttercup but without the stripes).
+This Asian variety, sometimes called Japanese pumpkin, is round and green (similar to buttercup but without the stripes).
 It has a sweet, nutty flavour that shines in soups or stews, or simply roasted with either sweet or savory spices.

 Photo: Kabocha Squash

 This lopsided, reddish orange squash has a taste similar to chestnuts.
 Its smaller size and somewhat softer rind makes it easier to work with.
 Great roasted or in soups.

 As its name implies, this squash has a unique flesh that, when shredded with a fork, resembles strings of pasta.
 Try it with your favorite marinara sauce and some sautéed vegetables!

 This winter squash is oblong, cream with green stripes, and has a soft, edible rind that makes it easier to prepare.
 It can be cut into rings or sliced lengthwise and stuffed, as in the recipe below.
 It also makes great fries.
 Its softer shell makes it more susceptible to spoiling, so it’s best prepared within three weeks of purchase.